smapiot/piral/docs/reference/C21-piral-metadata.md

 ### Pilet Scaffolding Files

 The list of `files` contains paths to files relative to the `package.json` that should be copied to the pilet when scaffolding (or upgrading).
-The idea here is to include common files such as an `.editorconfig`, custom `tsconfig.json`, `tslint.json`, or others to provide some coherence when creating new repositories with pilets.
+The idea here is to include common files such as a `.editorconfig`, custom `tsconfig.json`, `tslint.json`, or others to provide some coherence when creating new repositories with pilets.

-**Note**: Depending on the development model no special files may be wanted, e.g., in a monorepo workflow all essential configuration files such as an *.editorconfig* are already present in the repository's root directory.
+**Note**: Depending on the development model, no special files may be wanted, e.g., in a monorepo workflow, all essential configuration files such as a *.editorconfig* are already present in the repository's root directory.

 If a file is actually a folder then all the folder files are copied.
 For simple strings that means that all files from, e.g., `src/mocks` are copied to `src/mocks`.
 If `from` and `to` are specified then the files from `from` are copied to the directory specified in `to`.
 Note that by default this is shallow.